comdex-official/networks/mainnet/comdex-1/README.md

 > PRE-GENESIS PUBLISHED :: Make sure to replace this genesis with the final genesis, after following the instructions on [Part-2](#launch-instructions).

-> FINAL GENESIS NOT PUBLISHED
+> FINAL GENESIS :: PUBLISHED

-> PEERS NOT PUBLISHED
+> PEERS :: PUBLISHED

-> SEEDS YET TO PUBLISHED
+> SEEDS :: PUBLISHED

 ## First part was to submit the gentx.
 WHICH IS CLOSED NOW.
 ## Please follow instructions in [Part-2](#launch-instructions) for the next steps.